 Supreme Court decision on pivotal carbon tax case coming today

-The Supreme Court will issue a decision Thursday morning on the fate of the federal price on pollution.
+The Supreme Court will issue a decision this morning on the fate of the federal price on pollution.

 It could become a landmark case for the division of federal and provincial powers, and is a pivotal decision in the world of Canadian climate politics.